 The Slovenian table is truly diverse.
 You'll slurp country stews whose recipes have remained unchanged for centuries, feast on flavours borrowed from neighbouring Italy, Croatia and Austria, and experience an up-and-coming fine-dining scene.

-At the helm of the country's haute cuisine is Ana Roš, awarded the accolade of World's Best Female Chef in 2017, and featured on Netflix's The Chef's Table.
+At the helm of the country's haute cuisine is Ana Roš, previously awarded the accolade of World's Best Female Chef and featured on Netflix's The Chef's Table.

 In more casual settings you'll discover Slovenian dishes that already feel familiar, such as gulas (goulash) and štruklji (pastry rolls crammed with savoury fillings or fruit), as well as culinary points of pride like kraški pršut (Karst ham) and ričet (a warming barley stew).

 Wherever you dine, spare room for Slovenia's favourite cream cake, kremšnita, a pastry sandwich of custard and pillowy cream.

 What better way to wash down Slovenian gastronomy than homegrown wine?
 There's ample choice among Slovenia's 14 wine districts, from well-balanced Pinot Gris to plummy Teran wine produced from the Refošk grape (which locals swear boosts brain health).

 Slovenia's second city, Maribor, is home to the world's oldest grapevine; at 400 years old, it still produces up to an annual 55 kg of grapes.

 Discover Maribor's venerable viticulture by touring the 2.5 km-long wine tunnels beneath the Vinag Wine Cellars; from here you can roam the Maribor Wine Road, pausing at picturesque vineyards between Maribor and Nebova village, 7 km away - na zdravje (cheers)!

 Spot dragons in charming Ljubljana